s3joholl/s3joholl.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I'm Johannes, a Ph.D. candidate in Economics and research assistant at Paderborn University and RWI - Leibniz-Institute for Economic Research.
-My advisor is <a href="https://www.uni-paderborn.de/en/person/48879/" target="_blank">Hendrik Schmitz</a>.

 My research areas include applied econometrics, health and education economics as well as social genomics.
 I'm particularly interested in heterogeneity from the &ldquo;genetic lottery&rdquo; and how policy interventions can support human capital development.